ezflashiv/EZ-Flash-IV-Client-2014/VIM-default-keystrokes.md

 * `gq` - Break selected line into multiple lines
 * `gu` - lowercase line
 * `gU` - uppercase line
+* `:!ls` - pass selected content to the "ls" command and paste in the output

 #### Command mode